kvb2univpitt/ontology-store/cell/i2b2-ontologystore/README.md

 ### Getting a List of Ontologies

-To get a list of ontologies, make the following SOAP call:
+To get a list of ontologies, make the following SOAP call to the endpoint **http://localhost:9090/i2b2/services/OntologyStoreService/getProducts**:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>